 However, to assume that all Asians have similar noses is a mistake.
 It is equally wrong to assume that all Asian patients desire a similar outcome for their noses.
-Therefore I urge my Plastic Surgery colleagues to not think of an “Asian Rhinoplasty” as a certain “cookie cutter” surgery and I would urge them to stop thinking that “one size fits all.”
+Therefore, I urge my Plastic Surgery colleagues to not think of an “Asian Rhinoplasty” as a certain “cookie cutter” surgery and I would urge them to stop thinking that “one nose fits all.”

 In fact, after seeing and closely examining and operating on Asian patients for years, I have come up with the following pearls of wisdom for my fellow Plastic Surgeons.

 - Many Plastic Surgeons in Asia and the United States do use silicone, Medpor, Gortex, or other “plastic” implants in the nose as a quick fix.
 These cases are usually very quick, inexpensive, with immediate results and minimal swelling and down time, often performed under local anesthesia in the office setting.
 While some patients do achieve great aesthetic results using these techniques, many end up with noses that simply look fake and imbalanced.
-Others end up with implants that clearly show their edges.
+Others end up with implants that are visible, clearly showing their edges.
 Some end up with implants that are mobile and shift.
-And a portion end up with horrific infections of their implants, resulting in extrusion or significant permanent scarring.
-Even the patients, who achieve the nice immediate results, are essentially sitting on “ticking time bombs” that could at any time in the future become dislodged, extruded or infected.
+And a portion end up with horrific infections from their implants, resulting in extrusion or significant permanent scarring.
+Even the patients who achieve the nice immediate results are essentially sitting on “ticking time bombs” that could at any time in the future become dislodged, extruded, or even infected.